What is Lupaneta Pack?

 Leuprolide is likely to cause you not to ovulate or have menstrual periods during the 6-month treatment period.
 However, you may still be able to get pregnant.

-Leuprolide is usually given as a single injection into a muscle every 3 months for up to 6 months.
-Norethindrone tablets are taken every day for 3 months after your leuprolide injection.
+Leuprolide is usually given as a single injection into a muscle every 1 to 3 months for up to 6 months.
+Norethindrone tablets are taken every day for 1 to 3 months after your leuprolide injection.

 Store norethindrone tablets at room temperature away from moisture and heat.

-Based on your response to leuprolide and norethindrone treatment, your doctor may want you to have a second 6-month treatment.
+Based on your response to Lupaneta Pack treatment, your doctor may want you to have a second 6-month treatment.

 What happens if I miss a dose?

-Take the missed norethindrone dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the missed norethindrone dose as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 Call your doctor for instructions if you miss an appointment for your leuprolide injection.